russmckendrick/records/content/albums/dj-vu-18715600/index.md

 24. 4 + 20 (2:18)
 25. Song With No Words (Tree With No Leaves) (3:13)
 26. Birds (3:36)
-27. So Begins The Task/Hold On Tight (7:46)
+27. So Begins The Task / Hold On Tight (7:46)
 28. Right Between The Eyes (2:06)
 29. Almost Cut My Hair (4:39)
 30. Teach Your Children (3:14)